Gain > Train > Retain

 Get creative, be outrageous and celebrate your church volunteers!

-“What gets rewarded gets repeated.
-Andy Stanley” [Tweet this]
+“What gets rewarded gets repeated.”

-4. Invest Your Best
+4. Invest In Your Best

-You want them asking “I wonder what they are being taught?
+You want people in your church to think, “I wonder what they are being taught?
 Are they getting special time with the pastor?”
-They”ll want in on it!

 5. Make It Easy To Volunteer